 SO WHERE TO BEGIN?

-There are the Practicalities of Culture Crossing (e.g. travel, getting around, vaccinations, travelling with prescriptions meds, security, etc.).
-Then there is the Cultural Dimension of Culture Crossing, which is more subtle.
+There are the Practicalities of Study Abroad (e.g. travel, getting around, vaccinations, traveling with prescriptions meds, security, etc.).
+Then there is the Cultural Dimension of Study Abroad, which is more subtle.
 It's all too easy for those of us who are North Americans to assume that, just as US English is the lingua franca of the business world, ours is the cultural lingua franca, that our "normal" is globally normative, but it's not.

 As you consider studying or interning internationally, plan and prepare yourself.
 To get the most out of this experience, you need to invest in the processes of preparation and re-entry.
 Here's some general recommended reading: